Getting ready for Easter with an Italian recipe for Pastiera di Riso

-Are you already in Easter mood?
-Decorating your home with bunnies, eggs and flowers?
-We are going to be travelling for Easter, so instead of decorating, I decided to make my own version of an Italian classic Easter recipe: pastiera Napoletana.
+Are you already in the Easter mood?
+Decorating your home with bunnies, eggs, and flowers?
+We are all going to be stuck at home this year, which gives us time to make a slightly more elaborate cake than usual.
+Like my own version of an Italian classic Easter recipe: pastiera di riso, an italian rice pudding cake.

-The original recipe calls for grano cotto (cooked wheat), a high number of eggs, a huge quantity of sugar, a good amount of ricotta cheese, candied orange zest and so on.
+The original recipe calls for grano cotto (cooked wheat), a high number of eggs, a huge quantity of sugar, a good amount of ricotta cheese, candied orange zest and so on plenty of time.

 - 200g rice (Arborio, for rice pudding) *